Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Problem Formulation and Preview of Main Results

-Proposition~\ref{prop:bellman} suggests that the temporal difference error serves as a measurable proxy for value error, which is the true but typically unobservable objective.
-Due to the existence of such errors, sequential online decisions under opportunity value function forecasting inevitably yield suboptimal results with respect to perfect information.
-In the context of storage arbitrage, this value error manifests as a \emph{profit loss} relative to the theoretical optimum, as further discussed in Remark~\ref{remark:suboptimal}.
+\yw{The Bellman equation has a unique solution given by the true value function~\cite{bertsekas1996}.
+Alternatively, the solution of the Bellman equation can be viewed from a temporal-difference perspective in that it is analogous to the temporal difference error being zero~\cite{fujimoto2022}, which will later be formalized in Proposition~\ref{prop:bellman}.} Due to the existence of such errors, sequential online decisions under opportunity value function forecasting inevitably yield suboptimal results with respect to perfect information.
+In the context of storage arbitrage, this value error manifests as a \emph{profit loss} relative to the theoretical optimum, as further discussed in \yq{Section~\ref{sec:problem_statement}}.

 \begin{remark} Although the discussion on decision evaluation under uncertainty above is framed based on prediction errors in the value function~$\hat Q_t(e_t)$, similar results hold for errors in the marginal value function~$\hat{q}_{t}(e_{t})$. \end{remark}